 Madura Tea Estate

 Check out the first subtropical tea plantation in Australia at Madura Tea Estates, where you can take a plantation tour from October through to May.

-Tourist hotspot Byron Bay is only 45 minutes drive away and makes a great day trip.
-There is so much to do in Byron from feasting on local produce in the region’s many cafes and restaurants to plenty of adrenalin pumping activities.
+Tourist hotspot Byron Bay is only a 45-minute drive away and makes a great day trip.
+There is so much to do in Byron, from feasting on local produce in the region’s many cafes and restaurants to plenty of adrenalin pumping activities.